xeome/notes.xeome.dev/content/notes/Emulating Cortex A72.md

 - Replace `LABEL=RASPIFIRM` with `/dev/vda1`

-- The file should look something like this.
+The file should look something like this:

 ```sh
 # The root file system has fs_passno=1 as per fstab(5) for automatic fsck.